Great St. Martin Church, Cologne: Foundation and building of the monastery in the 10th and 11th Centuries

-The Lorsch Codex, which provides a more trustworthy source of information, mentions the founding of the church by the Bruno the Great (953-965) as a men’s choir house in honor of Martin of Tours.
+The Lorsch Codex, which provides a more trustworthy source of information, mentions the founding of the church by archbishop Bruno the Great (953–965) as a men’s choir house in honor of Martin of Tours.
 Brun also lists the church in his records and mentions the donation of the relics of St. Eliphius, who was the second named patron of the church.
 These relics were later transferred to Toul.

-Later chronicles written by Johann Koelhoff the younger in 1499 mention that Archbishop Warin of Cologne (976-985) had renovated the Church and placed Minnborinus of Cologne in charge of it (see Hiberno-Scottish mission).
-Ebergar (985-999) wrote that with donations in 989, the Church was transformed into a monastery for Benedictine monks from Ireland.
+Later chronicles written by Johann Koelhoff the younger in 1499 mention that Archbishop Warin of Cologne (976–985) had renovated the Church and placed Minnborinus of Cologne in charge of it (see Hiberno-Scottish mission).
+Ebergar (985–999) wrote that with donations in 989, the Church was transformed into a monastery for Benedictine monks from Ireland.
 They included Kilian of Cologne (died 1003), Helias of Cologne (died 1040), Aaron Scotus (died 1052), and Molanus (died 1061).

 During the 11th century, these Irish residents were gradually replaced by local monks.
 This is due to the fact that archbishop Pilgrim of Cologne was averse to their presence, and applied himself to their removal.
 As a result, the last Irish abbot, Arnold of St. Martin's, died there in 1103.

 The Vita Annonis reports that Archbishop Anno II (1056–1075) was given a vision by St. Eliphius of two towers at the church, and that this vision was the inspiration for the towers later erected over the east choir.